 Exchange: TSX / NASDAQ

-Cronos is a licensed grower of medicinal marijuana and is based in Toronto, CA. Besides the cultivation of cannabis plants, it is also manufacturing and selling cannabis oil.
+Cronos is a licensed grower of medicinal marijuana and is based in Toronto, CA. Its stocks can be traded on both the North American and Canadian stock exchange.
+Besides the cultivation of cannabis plants, this marijuana company is also manufacturing and selling cannabis oil.
 The company’s production volume per annum is estimated to be somewhere around 115,000 kg, which places it at the lower end in terms of raw output when compared to its competitors.

 Cronos landed some crucial deals with giants from neighboring industries such as the tobacco giant Altria, who invested $1.8 Billion in the company, taking a 45 percent stake of its equity.
 Altria is one of the world’s largest producers of cigarettes and owner of the cigarette brand Marlboro.
 As a result of this investment, Cronos now has the funds to execute its long-term business plans.
 In addition, Altria is an excellent partner when it comes to building a brand in the adult consumables market.